maybebyte/anthesis/os.md

 ## Generate recommendations from a quiz

-Check out [Librehunt](https://librehunt.org/) if you want something more hands-on.
-Librehunt does a good job of explaining the merits of FLOSS and suggests operating systems based on how you answer its questionnaire.
+Check out [LibreHunt](https://librehunt.org/) if you want something more hands-on.
+LibreHunt does a good job of explaining the merits of FLOSS and suggests operating systems based on how you answer its questionnaire.